[ Invoicing channel ]

 What billing platforms feed the Invoicing channel?

-Stripe has a native integration.
-Support for FreshBooks, Harvest, QuickBooks, and other invoicing tools is on the roadmap.
-For platforms without native integrations, send billing events through the Burrow API.
+Stripe, FreshBooks, Harvest, and Tillage have native integrations — invoices sync automatically with client mapping.
+QuickBooks is on the roadmap.
+For other platforms, send billing events through the Burrow API.

 Does Burrow replace Stripe Dashboard?